frontfoot/overlay_me/README.md

 ## Todo

-- make the script to be usage for non Ruby coders - a precompiled js/css
+- make the script to be usable by non Ruby coders
   * serve a pre-compiled (and even minified) js/css archive
-  * make that archive accessible as a bookmarklet style download
+  * make it accessible as a bookmarklet - that would be just awesome
 - images sub-sets (directories) should appear as nested blocks
 - work on design to make it appealing